 Over time the loan will increase in value.
 However, this can generally be offset by future increases in your property’s value.
 In most cases, the value you purchased your home for, compared to the current value, means your property has increased in value over time and will cover the amount borrowed and the interest it has accumulated.

 Drawdown Lifetime Plans

-Under a Drawdown Lifetime plan your maximum loan is worked out based on your age and the valuation of your property as with most plans but what you actually borrow is flexible.
+Under a Drawdown Lifetime Plan, your maximum loan is worked out based on your age and the valuation of your property; as with most plans but, the amount you actually borrow is flexible.

 Home Reversion Plans

 Providers of Home Reversion Plans will purchase all or a share of your property in return for a cash lump sum.
 They will own the property, but in return, you are granted a lifetime lease which gives you the security to live in your home rent-free* until you die or go into long-term care (or if you are a couple when the surviving spouse or partner dies or goes into long term care).